 Speak With An Experienced Personal Insurance Agency

-Speak to JMG Insurance Agency for more information about homeowners insurance or to purchase your own policy.
+Speak to JMG Insurance Corp for more information about homeowners insurance or to purchase your own policy.
 The agency has more than 100 years of experience in helping homeowners protect their property in an emergency.
-JMG Insurance Agency works closely with numerous insurance companies to provide its clients with a wide range of options, making it easier to find a policy that provides the right coverage for your home.
+JMG Insurance Corp works closely with numerous insurance companies to provide its clients with a wide range of options, making it easier to find a policy that provides the right coverage for your home.